xso4/vndb-mirror/api-kana.md

 image.\*
 :   Object, possibly null, same sub-fields as the `image` [visual novel field](#vn-fields).
+    (Except for `thumbnail` and `thumbnail_dims` because character images are currently always limited to 256x300px, but that is subject to change in the future).

 blood\_type
 :   String, possibly null, `"a"`, `"b"`, `"ab"` or `"o"`.